oracle/terraform-provider-oci/website/docs/d/database_db_homes.html.markdown

 * `compartment_id` - (Required) The compartment [OCID](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/identifiers.htm).
 * `db_system_id` - (Required) The [OCID](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/identifiers.htm) of the DB system.
+* `display_name` - (Optional) A filter to return only resources that match the entire display name given.
+The match is not case sensitive.
+* `state` - (Optional) A filter to return only resources that match the given lifecycle state exactly.

 ## Attributes Reference